-where $\Pr(V\mid Y,X^*,Z)$ is the validation sampling probability; ${\Pr}_{\bbeta}(Y\mid X,Z)$ corresponds to the logistic regression model; $\Pr(X \mid X^*,Z)$ is the exposure error mechanism; and $\Pr(X^*, Z)$ is the joint probability density or mass function of $X^*$ and $Z$.
-Two assumptions are made in defining \eqref{joint}.
-First, selection for validation (i.e., $V$) is assumed to depend only on Phase I variables ($Y$, $X^*$, $Z$), so the validated exposure $X$ is missing at random (MAR) for unvalidated patients \cite{Little1992}.
-Second, the exposure $X^*$ from the EHR is assumed to be a surrogate for the validated exposure $X$, such that $Y$ and $X^*$ are conditionally independent given $X$.
-In other words, once $X$ is known, $X^*$ is assumed not to contribute anything further about the relationship with $Y$.
-While other ways of factoring \eqref{joint} are possible, this factorization avoids making an additional assumption about $\Pr(X^*, Z)$.
+where $\Pr(V\mid Y,X^*,Z)$ is the validation sampling probability; ${\Pr}_{\bbeta}(Y\mid X,Z)$ is the logistic regression model; $\Pr(X \mid X^*,Z)$ is the exposure error mechanism; and $\Pr(X^*, Z)$ is the joint probability density or mass function of ($X^*$, $Z$).
+Two assumptions are made in \eqref{joint}.
+First, validation sampling depends only on fully-observed variables ($Y$, $X^*$, $Z$), so $X$ is missing at random (MAR) for unvalidated patients \cite{Little1992}.
+Second, $X^*$ is a surrogate for $X$, such that $Y$ and $X^*$ are conditionally independent given $X$.